 Third, the stretch is easier to learn and master because it is a much simpler throwing motion.
 Consequently, it is easier to learn proper pitching mechanics.
 Out of the stretch you are moving straight to the plate with the head locked in on the catcher’s mitt.
 If you use a side-step windup. for example, first you step sideways.
 As you transition back in the other direction, you turn your pivot foot and rotate your body 90 degrees.
 You move back to center on one foot while raising your other foot.
 Once you are centered, you have to regain your balance and then start moving toward the plate.
 Moreover, while your body is starting, stopping, and changing directions, your head is moving in different directions instead of locking on the target.

 Fourth, if you master throwing from the stretch. there should be no differences in velocity or command versus the windup.
 As soon as the front hip begins moving towards the plate, both pitching motions should look the same.
-Biomechanical research comparing the stretch and windup finds “no significant difference between the 2 pitch variations for the kinetic, kinematic, or temporal variables [and] the difference between the ball velocities was statistically significant.”
+Biomechanical research comparing the stretch and windup finds “no significant difference between the 2 pitch variations for the kinetic, kinematic, or temporal variables” and difference in velocity was less than 0.5 mph.
 A case study of pitching velocity in MLB games shows that MLB pitchers throw fastballs just as hard from the stretch as they do the windup.
 Similarly, command should be as good or better from the stretch because the simpler motion makes it less likely for something to go wrong, particularly for young pitchers.
 If a player does throw harder or with better command from the windup, that’s because he did not spend enough time learning and practicing how to pitch from the stretch.

 Here are a few articles discussing the stretch versus the windup:

 Why Does Any Pitcher Use A Windup?
 A case for full-time use of the stretch based on biomechanics, data, and evidence.